 As an application layer protocol, HTTP relies on a lower-level transport layer protocol to provide basic data transmission functionality.
 TCP is commonly used as the underlying protocol for HTTP.
 To prevent the establishment of erroneous historical connections, TCP communication parties perform a three-way handshake to establish a TCP connection6.
 Let’s briefly review the entire process of establishing a TCP connection.

-1. The client sends a segment with the SYN flag and the initial sequence number of the data segment (SEQ = M) to the server.
+flag and the initial sequence number of the data segment (SEQ = M

-• The server acknowledges the initial sequence number of the client’s data segment by returning ACK = M+1.
+flags to the client:- The server acknowledges the initial sequence number of the client’s data segment by returning

-• The server notifies the client of the initial sequence number of the server’s data segment by sending SEQ = N.
+. - The server notifies the client of the initial sequence number of the server’s data segment by sending

 Through the three-way handshake, the TCP connection parties determine the initial sequence number, window size, and maximum segment size of the TCP connection.
 This allows the communication parties to ensure that the data segments are not duplicated or missed, control the flow through the window size, and avoid IP fragmentation by using the maximum segment size.